-- SEIU Local 500 and MCPS agree to collaboratively operate the SSPGS, which offers employee's access to a Performance Improvement Process (PIP), including a Peer Assistance and Review Program (PAR). - 2.
+- 1. SEIU Local 500 and MCPS agree to collaboratively operate the Supporting Services Professional Growth System, which offers employees access to a Performance Improvement Process (PIP), including a Peer Assistance and Review program (PAR). - 2.
 The PAR program shall operate in accordance with the procedures specified in the SSPGS Handbook 2006-07 (or as modified by the parties in the future).
 The SSPGS Handbook is not subject to the grievance procedure contained in this Agreement.
 This does not preclude processing of a grievance alleging violation of specific provisions of this Agreement. - 3.
 The PAR program shall be run by a PAR Panel.
-The Panel shall consist of at least 12 members appointed by the superintendent; an equal number being bargaining unit employees recommended by SEIU Local 500, and representatives of the administration, recommended by the chief operating officer.
+The Panel shall consist of at least twelve (12) members appointed by the superintendent; an equal number being bargaining unit employees recommended by SEIU Local 500, and representatives of the administration, recommended by the Chief Operating Officer.
 PAR operational guidelines will be established by the PAR Panel in accordance with the SSPGS Handbook.

 - 4. A job description will be developed for the SEIU designated PAR Panel co-chair.
-MCPS recognizes the essential, often demanding, responsibilities associated with being the SEIU designated PAR co-chair and will endeavor to minimize the impacts of other job responsibilities to support the successful completion of that work. - The PIP includes professional growth consultants who provide peer assistance and guidance to support those employees not meeting competency, and to report on the employee's progress in meeting competency. - 6.
-A supporting services employee identified as underperforming, either through a "not meeting competency" evaluation, or through a documented history of under performance, shall be referred by his/her supervisor into the PIP process. - 7.
-An employee referred into the PIP process will be afforded the options of participating in the PAR program, receiving a 90-day special evaluation, or returning to a previously held position in which he/she was successful.
+MCPS recognizes the essential, often demanding, responsibilities associated with being the SEIU designated PAR co-chair and will endeavor to minimize the impacts of other job responsibilities to support the successful completion of that work. - 5.
+The Performance Improvement Process (PIP) includes Professional Growth Consultants who provide peer assistance and guidance to support those employees not meeting competency, and to report on the employee's progress in meeting competency. - 6.
+A Supporting Services employee identified as underperforming, either through a "Not Meeting Competency" evaluation, or through a documented history of underperformance, shall be referred by their supervisor into the PIP process. - 7.
+An employee referred into the PIP process will be afforded the options of participating in the PAR program, receiving a 90-day special evaluation, or returning to a previously held position in which they were successful.
 These options will be explained to the employee by a professional growth consultant, prior to a decision being requested.
 In the event an employee opts not to make a decision, the default choice shall be a special evaluation. - 8.
 Probationary employees do not have access to the PIP process. - 9.
-The parties agree to jointly oversee an ongoing assessment of the PAR program.
+The parties agree to jointly over See an ongoing assessment of the PAR program.